Stand Up to Disability Discrimination in the Workplace with a Disability Discrimination Attorney in Minneapolis

 Disability discrimination occurs when an employee or applicant is treated less favorably due to their disability.
 This includes denial of employment, hostile environments, unfair treatment, lack of accommodations, and more.

-Who is protected under the Americans with Disabilities Act?
+Who is protected under disability discrimination laws?

 Under the ADA and MHRA, individuals with physical or mental conditions that significantly limit major life activities or bodily functions are protected from discrimination in the workplace.